bg-chun/kep-draft/memory-manager-kep.md

 NUMA node affinity represents that which NUMA node has enough capacity of resources for a container.
 To calculate affinity Memory Manager takes capacity of memory and pre-allocated hugepages per NUMA node except system and kublet reserved capacity by Node Allocatable feature.
 Then when pod is admitted, Memory Manager checks resources availablity of each NUMA nodes and reserves resources internally.

 - Node affinity of memory can be calcuated by below formulas.
-  - Available Memory of NUMA node = Total Memory of NUMA node - Hugepages - system reserved for NUMA node.
+  - Available Memory of NUMA node = Total Memory of NUMA node - Hugepages - system reserved.
   - Available Memory of NUMA node >= Guaranteed memory for a container.

 - Node affinity of hugepage can be calculated by below formulas.